-The Department of Biomathematics welcomes both undergraduate and graduate students in other majors to its courses in modeling, biomedical computing, and statistics.
+The Department of Biomathematics also welcomes undergraduate and graduate students in other majors to its courses in biomedical computing, modeling, and statistics.
 Premedical majors with mathematical/computer interests can receive early guidance toward an M.D./Ph.D. program in Biomathematics.
-The department also provides statistical and biomathematical training in the medical curriculum and postgraduate medical programs.